angelaleesuing/Cat-Meow-Classification/README.md

-# SECB3203_25261
-Programming For Bioinformatics

 # Cat Meow Classification Project

 ## Group Members
-- Nurul Syasyawafa Binti Amran (A23CS0167)
 - Angela Lee Su Ing (A23CS0047)
 - Karen Yam Vei Xin (A23CS0093)
+- Nurul Syasyawafa Binti Amran (A23CS0167)

 ## Course
-SECB3203 Programming for Bioinformatics
+SECB3203_25261 Programming for Bioinformatics
-Semester 1 2025/2026

 ## Project Description
 This project aims to classify cat vocalizations using machine learning.
 Audio features (MFCCs) are extracted from cat meow audio files to train and evaluate regression models, including linear and ridge regression.
 The pipeline includes: